joshua0006/pineapple-tours--1-/CITY_BASED_PRODUCT_FILTERING.md

 ### 🔍 Smart Filtering
 - Filter products by selected city
-- Support for "All Destinations" view
+- Support for "All Locations" view
 - Efficient client-side filtering with server-side API support
 - Seamless integration with existing search functionality